Designing a Garden

 - Whatever else you like!

 Why plan a communal space in a garden?
-This type of space can be very important to the development of a sense of community within and around the garden.
-Research has shown that levels of social capital tend to be higher in gardens that reserve some area for communal space.
-And the space can be used for many different activities: gardening for donation, planting of demonstration gardens, and classes or community events.
+This type of space can be important to the development of a sense of community within and around the garden.
+Research has shown that levels of social capital—connection and interaction-- tend to be higher in gardens that reserve some area for communal space.
+The space can be used for many different activities such as gardening for donation, planting of demonstration gardens, and holding classes or community events.
+But the key to success is to discuss short and long-term plans for finances and management and ensuring that day-to-day operations will be tended to before expanding into additional activities.